FairwindsOps/rok8s-scripts/README.md

 Switches to the minikube kubectl context and prints all the accessible ip:port of all services that are accessible from your local machine

-### ensure-kubectl
-Makes sure kubectl is installed and available for use.
-Customize the version by specifying the `KUBECTL_VERSION` envrionmental variable.
-Default: `v1.4.0`.

 ### prepare-awscli
 Uses `aws` to configure Docker to use ECR.
 This requires: